3 to 6 million charging points? The solution with solar carports? – Image: lightpoet|Shutterstock.com

 - 20,633 charging stations – May 2021

-The EU Commission has calculated that around 6 million public charging points will be necessary by 2030 in order to achieve a further 50% reduction in CO2 emissions.
+The EU Commission has calculated that around 6 million public charging points will be needed by 2030 to achieve a further 50% reduction in CO2 emissions.

 How many types of charging stations are there?

 A charging point is defined as a facility where only one electric vehicle can be charged at a time.
-A charging point is public if it is located either in public street space or on private property, provided that the parking space belonging to the charging point can actually be used by an undetermined group of people or who can only be determined according to general characteristics.
+A charging point is considered public if it is located either in public streets or on private property, provided that the parking space belonging to the charging point can actually be accessed by an indefinite group of people or a group that can only be defined by general characteristics.

-Charging stations where several vehicles can charge at the same time consist of several charging points, all of which must have at least the required plug connections.
+Charging stations where multiple vehicles can charge simultaneously therefore consist of several charging points, all of which must have at least the required plug connections.

 Wallbox

-A charging point for your own private area, e.g. B. in your own garage.
+A charging point for your own private area, e.g. in your own garage.

-We have been writing about the fact that time is running out to advance the expansion of the charging infrastructure for a long time.
-The simplest solution lies in the combination of climate-friendly and, above all, infrastructural requirements:
+We've been writing for some time now about the urgent need to accelerate the expansion of charging infrastructure.
+The simplest solution lies in combining climate-friendly and, above all, infrastructural prerequisites:

 - Electric vehicles